Durham Light Infantry: France 1940

 The 2nd battalion arrived in France with the 2nd Infantry Division as part of the BEF in late September 1939 and was quickly deployed on the border with Belgium.
 The 151st brigade arrived in late January 1940 with 50th Division, with training still to be completed for some men, and moved up to the border at the end of March.
 The second line battalions (and the Tyneside Scottish) arrived in the part trained 23rd Division in early April, with no artillery or mortars and a reduced rear echelon with orders to complete their training and construct airfields.
 In the 70th brigade, 1400 men had not fired a Bren gun and 400 had not completed the war course with the rifle.

 When the Germans attacked on 10 May the 2nd battalion had moved into Belgium to the River Dyle by late on the 11th, 151st brigade was to be held in reserve.
-On the Dyle, the 2nd battalion held the Germans for two days until ordered to withdraw on 16 May, with Lt Annand winning the Army's first V.C. of the War.
+On the Dyle, the 2nd battalion held the Germans for two days until ordered to withdraw on 16 May, with Lt Richard Annand winning the Army's first Victoria Cross of the War.
 The 151st brigade was ordered to move forward to the River Dendre on 16 May, only to begin to fall back on the 18th.

 In an attempt to delay the German armoured thrust, the rear echelon, including 70th brigade, was ordered into its path.
 After a series of marches and counter marches that began on 13 May the brigade, on 20 May, was spread along the roads south of Arras travelling west.
 Here they were ambushed by German armour, without heavy weapons their defence became a series of isolated and confused company actions.
 At St Pol the next day the brigade headquarters, the survivors of the three battalions and some engineers amounted to 14 officers and 219 other ranks, joined by other stragglers in the next few days they total ~800 men.
 On the claim that the action south of Arras delayed the German advance by five hours, the official history states: